dvirBiton1/Elevators-offline/README.md

-# Elevators-offline
+# Elevators-offline problem
 In this assignment we get a building with some floors and elevators, and we need to design in the best way the requests of the people that want to use the elevators. in our input files we get csv file of all the request and the parameters of the building floors we need to design it in the best way.

 this problem is an offline algorithem problem, because we got all of our data before, and we calculate the output for the future action od the elevator

-# our reaserch
+# Our reaserch
 when we search about this problem we find some idea of algorithms that we can use to find the best way to sort the calls to the elevators. the most effective algorithm that we thought to use is the "Travelling Salesman problem" the complexity of this algorithm is: 2^n and for a big amount of calls and elevators it will take a lot of time to find the design of the request.